toazd/selah/README.md

 ## 📊 Build Status

 This project uses GitHub Actions for continuous integration and multi-platform builds.
+Check the Releases section for the latest release or clone the repository to build it yourself.

 ---

-**Made with ❤️ for Bible study and reflection**